Skip to main content

 Base images are created to enable standardization of ides across projects within your organization.
 They allow organization to package a set of tools and configuration that is common for many projects within the organization.
 Base images are a starting point for an IDE, and form basically the FROM statement in a Dockerfile.

-The specification of a base image is done in the ide.yaml file, which is described in detail on the ide page.
+The specification of a base image is done in the ide.yaml file, which is described in detail by the IDE reference page.

 We provided 3 base images to start with: